Key features

 Chains end when the agent stops calling follow_up_chain.

-Scheduled tasks can run in two modes:- Foreground
+Routines and reminders can run in two modes:- Foreground

 - Background

-The default when
+The default for routines when

 background is not set or false.
-The

-streams to your DM.Foreground tasks block interactive conversation while running.
+conversation.Foreground tasks pause interactive conversation while running.

 Use these for tasks that need your immediate attention or